thecartercenter/nemo/docs/production-setup.md

 Set the above dates to whatever range is appropriate for your scenario.

+#### Upgrading to v13.0

+This is the first version of NEMO to include the option of using Enketo to submit/view/edit responses.
+This includes a nested Node library to transform XML into JSON which must be installed separately:

+1. `cd lib/enketo-transformer-service/`
+2. `yarn install`
+3. `cd ../..`
+4. `bundle exec rake theme:preprocess` # Re-process CSS so things look right.

 #### Upgrading to latest

 1. Follow the 'General Upgrade Instructions' below.